 The experimental 4 week treatment resulted in a significant NB tumor mass reduction as shown above.
 It is important to note that the effectiveness of the treatment appears to be related to the size of the dose.

 2,5 mg/kg doses decreased the NB tumor size by 30%.

 25 mg/kg doses shrunk the tumors by 55%.

-All in all, the outcome appears to be great and makes it clear that DCA can be considered as a promising substance against cancer.
-The results of the study support the view of DCA as a very selective drug that is capable to help NB anticancer treatments without providing considerable adverse reactions.
+All in all, the research outcome made it clear that DCA can be considered a promising substance against cancer.
+The results of the study support the view of DCA as a very selective drug.
+If done right, it could be capable of helping NB anticancer treatments in the future without providing considerable adverse reactions.

-If you would be delighted to find out more, please do so below:
+If you would be interested to find out more, please do so below: